 In the tab Tools the group can be provided by collaborative tools.
 At a later point the tools can be edited or removed here.

 The following tools are available for group use.
-Once a tool is activated, its corresponding icon will be visible in the group menu on the left.
+Once a tool is activated, its corresponding icon will be visible in the group menu.

 |Information||If the tool "Information" is activated it can be defined, if only group coaches also group participants can create messages.
 The own created messages can be edited always.
 As group coach all messages can be edited and deleted.|